Washington Seaplane Pilots Association (WSPA) Annual Splash-in at Tanglefoot Seaplane Base (D28)

 Greetings and welcome to the 2022 Washington Seaplane Pilots Association (WSPA) annual splash-in at Tanglefoot Seaplane Base!
 After having to cancel last fall, we are excited to welcome you for an early summer celebration!

 Situated in lovely Cavanaugh Bay, our gathering will be held at Tanglefoot Seaplane Base (D28), home to Loel and Olson Fenwick.
-The base features two docks, beach, and ramp space for both straight floats and amphibious aircraft.
-On wheels, the Cavanaugh Bay Airstrip (66S) is located next door and is operated by Allen Lieske.
-Accommodations at both the airstrip and seaplane base include camping with restroom facilities.
+The base features three docks, beach, and ramp space for both straight floats and amphibious aircraft.
+For those on wheels, the Cavanaugh Bay Airstrip (66S) is located next door and is operated by Allen Lieske.
+Accommodations at both the airstrip and seaplane base include camping with shower and restroom facilities.
 Since most of you will be camping, we encourage you to bring warm clothes for the evening hours.
 A headlamp will be helpful in traveling between venues and on site after dark.

 At check-in, paid registrants will receive a t-shirt commemorating the event.
-Friday night will feature arrivals and camp setup, followed by a cookout with burgers, brats, and sides.
+Friday night will feature arrivals and camp setup, followed by a cookout with burgers, brats, sides, and dessert.
 A vegetarian option will be available for non-meat-eaters.

 Saturday morning, we are pleased to welcome the FAA Safety Team Representatives, Chris Popov of Sandpoint and Mike Kincaid of Coeur d'Alene, who will provide a safety presentation on seaplane operations on the lakes and rivers of North Idaho.
 Presenters will review safety procedures for flying Lake Coeur d’ Alene, Lake Pend Oreille, and Priest Lake, as well as the local rivers.
 Seaplane and boater interface operations will also be discussed.
 This presentation will qualify for WINGS Proficiency Credit through the FAASTeam.